 Suggested Tour: Land & Water Amphibious Bus Sightseeing Tour

 3. Gothia Towers

 This is Europe’s largest fully integrated venue which means it can be a hotel (Upper house) and exhibition and congress center.
-It also houses a restaurant, bar, pool and spa.
-These towers are popular landmarks in the area since it among the most up to date structures in Gothenburg.
-Two of the must do things here are to try the famous Shrimp Sandwich in its restaurant, Heaven 23 and the Upper House Spa.
-From the tower, you will get a painting like view which is unbelievably breathtaking.
+It also houses a restaurant, bar, pool, and spa.
+These towers are popular landmarks in the area since it among the most up-to-date structures in Gothenburg.
+Two of the must-do things here are to try the famous Shrimp Sandwich in its restaurant, Heaven 23, and the Upper House Spa.
+From the tower, you will get a painting like a view that is unbelievably breathtaking.
 I took this snap from a moving elevator.
 It looks too pretty – you won’t even believe it’s real!

 4. Fish Church (Feskekôrka)

 From the words fish church, it simply means a place that looks like a church but in fact, it’s a fish market.
 It is a beautiful local architecture by the river bank.
 There are tables and chairs outside where you can eat and chill.
 It was sunny when I was there and Swedes celebrate the presence of the sun.
 They really go out, sit in the grass, and enjoy the heat of the sun.
 At first, I was really amused about it.
 Some would go sunbathing.
 I mean they literally wear swimwear even if there was no pool or beach.
 It’s a sight you will mostly see as long as there is the sun.